-BEFORE ME, the undersigned authority, a Notary Public in and for said County and State, on this day personally appeared Robert C. Wilson Jr. known to me to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that he executed the same for the purposes and consideration therein expressed.
+BERORE ME, the undersigned authority, a Notary Public in and for said County and State, on this day personally appeared Robert C. Wilson, Jr. known to me to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that he executed the same for the purposes and consideration therein expressed.

-GIVEN UNDER MY HAND AND SEAL OF OFFICE, this the lowday v , 1980.
+GIVEN UNDER MY HAND AND SEAL OF OFFICE, this the 10 day of November , 1980.

-Notary Public in and for Harris County, Texas JESUS B. BEMOS
+NOTARY SEA Notary Public in and for Harris County, Texas JESUS B. BEMOS